Lukasz13866417/KeyphraseActivation/README.md

 # Phrase recognition service Django MLaaS

-### User enters phrase.
+### - User enters phrase.
-<br> The app then trains a lightweight AI model to detect the phrase in audio.
-Once the training is finished, the user can download the model and run inference locally due to the small size.
+### - The app then trains a lightweight AI model to detect the phrase in audio.
+### - Training is finished ->  user can download trained model
+### - User can run inference locally thanks to small size.

 ![How the Django app looks](screenshot.png)